GreptimeTeam/docs/docs/nightly/en/user-guide/logs/write-logs.md

 Sending log ingestion request to GreptimeDB requires only modifying the `Content-Type` header to be `text/plain`, and you are good to go!

-Unlike JSON format, where the input data already have key names as field names to be used in Pipeline processors, `text/plain` format just gives the whole line as input to the Pipeline engine.
+Please note that, unlike JSON format, where the input data already have key names as field names to be used in Pipeline processors, `text/plain` format just gives the whole line as input to the Pipeline engine.
 In this case we use `line` as the field name to refer to the input line, for example:

 ```yaml
 processors: